denoland/std/info/DC Definitions.md

 ## ENTITIES

-- DAVE: The human user.
+- DAVE:
+    **Description**
+    The human user.
+DAVE may rename himself and, if so, retains the same Actions Available.
+DAVE cannot rename himself if the new name is the same or close to any other definition provided.
+    **Actions Available**
+        - PROMPT
-  **Actions Available** - PROMPT - TASK HAL - Receive RESPONSE from HAL - Take a STATEBOARD_ACTION
+        - TASK HAL
+        - Receive RESPONSE from HAL
+        - Take a STATEBOARD_ACTION

-- HAL: A privileged AGENT that directly interacts with DAVE.
+- HAL:
+    **Description**
+    An AGENT that can ORCHESTRATE other AGENTS to carry out a TASK requested by DAVE.
+    **Actions Available**
+        - ORCHESTRATE
-  **Actions Available** - PROMPT AGENTS or DRONES - Send RESPONSES directly to DAVE and STATEBOARD. - SEND RESPONSES to AGENTS and DRONES - Can trigger COMMAND_EXECUTION available from their BOT_DEFINITION
+        - PROMPT AGENTS or DRONES
+        - Send RESPONSES directly to DAVE and STATEBOARD.
+        - SEND RESPONSES to AGENTS and DRONES
+        - Can trigger COMMAND_EXECUTION available from their BOT_DEFINITION

+- AGENT:
+    **Description**
-- AGENT: An INSTANTIATION of a BOT_DEFINITION that, having been INSTANTIATED, can be uniquely identified.
+    An INSTANTIATION that can be uniquely identified.
+    **Actions Available**
-   **Actions Available** - PROMPT AGENTS or DRONES - Complete TASKS - TASK AGENTS and DRONES (within the limits of their system prompt) - SEND RESPONSES to other AGENTS and DRONES - Can trigger COMMAND_EXECUTION available from their BOT_DEFINITION
+        - PROMPT AGENTS or DRONES
+        - Complete TASKS
+        - TASK AGENTS and DRONES (within the limits of their system prompt)
+        - SEND RESPONSES to other AGENTS and DRONES
+        - Can trigger COMMAND_EXECUTION available from their BOT_DEFINITION

+ - TOOL:
+     **Description**
+     An executable software component that performs COMMAND_EXECUTION when called upon by HAL or an AGENT.
+    **Actions Available**
+        - Execute COMMANDS
+        - Return RESPONSES

+- DRONE:
+    **Description**
-- DRONE: A INSTANTIATION of a BOT_DEFINITION that, having been INSTANTIATED, can be uniquely identified.
+    A INSTANTIATION of a BOT_DEFINITION that, having been INSTANTIATED, can be uniquely identified.
+    **Actions Available**
-   **Actions Available** - SEND RESPONSES to other AGENTS and DRONES that have TASKed them. - Can trigger COMMAND_EXECUTION available from their BOT_DEFINITION
+        - SEND RESPONSES to other AGENTS and DRONES that have TASKed them.
+        - Can trigger COMMAND_EXECUTION available from their BOT_DEFINITION

+- ISOLATE:
+    **Description**
-- ISOLATE: Traditional code executed by HAL, an AGENT, or a DRONE.
+    Traditional code executed by HAL, an AGENT, or a DRONE.
 COMMANDS are sent to ISOLATES for execution.
     **Actions Available**
     - Run COMMANDS.

+- AI_MODEL:
+    **Description**
-- AI_MODEL: An external service used to INSTANTIATE and RUN HAL, AGENTS and DRONES, and RUN TASKS.
+    An external service used to INSTANTIATE and RUN HAL, AGENTS and DRONES, and RUN TASKS.
     **Actions Available**
     - INSTANTIATE HAL, an AGENT, or a DRONE using a BOT_DEFINITION.

+- ARTIFACT:
+    **Description**
-- ARTIFACT: The operating system.
+    The operating system.
     **Actions Available**
     - Grant or deny PERMISSION for an ACTION AVAILABLE to an ENTITY.
     - RUN COMMAND_EXECUTIONS.

 ## DEFINITIONS OF ACTIONS AVAILABLE